avivasolutionsnl/mercury-demo/README.md

 This will happen for sessions that are started right after starting the docker containers.
 Please wait 3 minutes before accessing the storefront if a functional Experience Profile is desired for your session.

 ### Running a not compatible Windows version
-We currently only support Windows Host OS versions that are compatible with a `Windows Server 2019 Builds 17763.*` Container OS version, see https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/version-compatibility for a full compatiblity list.
+We currently only support Windows Host OS versions that are compatible with a `Windows Server 2019 Builds 18362.*` Container OS version, see https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/version-compatibility for a full compatiblity list.
-This basically means that you need `Windows Server 2019 Builds 17763.*`, `Windows 10, version 1809 Builds 17763.*`.
-On higher versions Hyper-V isolation is required, to use this remove all `isolation: process` lines from https://github.com/avivasolutionsnl/mercury-demo/blob/master/docker-compose.yml.
+This basically means that you need `Windows Server 2019 Builds 18362.*`, `Windows 10, version 1903 Builds 18362.*`.
+On higher versions Hyper-V isolation is required, to use this configure `ISOLATION=hyperv` in the `.env` environment file.

 NB.
 Hyper-V isolation requires more RAM memory.